still-n0thing/RFID-based-Attendance-System/README.md

 python code.py
 ```
 ---
-Made with :heart: at IIIT Naya Raipur.
+Made with :heart: at IIIT Naya Raipur .